lzrmihnea/ubb.dp.1819/README.md

 Ex 2.4 Proxy
 Around the Service which creates the car, create a Proxy service, which prints all car creations, along with their costs.

+Ex 2.5 Decorator
+Add CarDecorations, extending the Car class.
+Adapt the CarPricingComposite to take a common (different) Interface, such as the CarPriceable, which can have in its leaves both Car Components and Car Decorations.
+The Car decorations do not add functionality, only cost (The Paint will remain a Component, despite not necessarily adding real-world functionality).

+The classes are purposefully ambiguous and some Interfaces are purposefully not used in classes.
+See which are better suited for which uses of our exercises.

+Ask your teachers if the instructions are unclear.